JKirchartz/awesome-stars/unsorted.md

 - [bastlSchematics](https://github.com/bastl-instruments/bastlSchematics) - all hw design schematics in one place
 - [structured-text-tools](https://github.com/dbohdan/structured-text-tools) - A list of command line tools for manipulating structured text data
 - [hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) - Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.
-- [hack-an-engineer](https://github.com/nemild/hack-an-engineer) - This repo collects examples of intentional and unintentional hacks of software engineering media sources like Hacker News, Reddit, tech blogs, and news sites.
+- [hack-the-media](https://github.com/nemild/hack-the-media) - This repo collects examples of intentional and unintentional hacks of media sources
 - [awesome-PICO-8](https://github.com/felipebueno/awesome-PICO-8) - A curated list of awesome PICO-8 resources, carts, tools and more
-- [nocode](https://github.com/kelseyhightower/nocode) - The best way to write secure and reliable applications.
-Write nothing; deploy nowhere.
 - [awesome-ipsum](https://github.com/templeman/awesome-ipsum) - A curated list of awesome lorem ipsum generators.
 - [awesome-linuxaudio](https://github.com/nodiscc/awesome-linuxaudio) - A list of software and resources for professional audio/video/live events production on Linux.
 - [awesome-stock-resources](https://github.com/neutraltone/awesome-stock-resources) - :city_sunrise: A collection of links for free stock photography, video and Illustration websites